python/peps/peps/pep-0639/appendix-rejected-ideas.rst

-to the file, not defining the default as dynamic allows authors to clearly and unambiguously indicate when their build/packaging tools are going to be handling the inclusion of license files themselves rather than strictly conforming to the project source metadata portions of this PEP;
+to the file, not defining the default as dynamic allows authors to clearly and unambiguously indicate when their build/packaging tools are going to be handling the inclusion of license files themselves rather than strictly conforming to the project source metadata portions of PEP 639;
 to do otherwise would defeat the primary purpose of the ``dynamic`` list as a marker and escape hatch.